-The Applied Valuation course is essential for students seeking careers in Consulting, Investment banking, Corporate finance, Private equity, and Asset management.
-It is practical, consists of targeted lectures, case-based approach and includes industry expert talks.
+The Applied Valuation course is essential for students seeking careers in Private equity, Consulting, Investment banking, Corporate finance, and Asset management.
+It is practical, consists of targeted lectures, case-based approach and includes industry expert talks on selected topics.

 Throughout the course we discuss the following list of classical finance issues and put them in perspective of valuation framework:

 - Analysis of Off-Balance-Sheet Assets and Liabilities

 - Analysis of Debt

 - Analysis of Inter–Corporate Investments

 - Financial Reporting System